hphelion/documentation/upload-publish-partner-images135.md

 **Note:** An image whose `is_public` metadata field is `False` is referred to as a private image.
 Private images are only visible to and accessible by their owners.

-In brief, to upload an image and make it public, you must
+In brief, to upload an image and make it public, you must:

 1. Install the OpenStack Glance command line tool (or an appropriate API interaction tool like curl).
 2. Configure the tool to interact with the HP Cloud Image Service.